 eCommemoration Convention 2024: Spaces of the Past.
 Spatial History in Digital Commemorative Culture

-The fourth eCommemoration Convention specifically aims to explore representations of history, spaces of the past, memory and memorialisation through the lens of new media and digital arts.
-We want to identify the artistic and digital implementations of spatial history in present-day commemorative culture: To what extent can the redefinition of spaces through XR and MR experiences unlock new perceptions of history-telling?
+The fourth eCommemoration Convention specifically aimed to explore representations of history, spaces of the past, memory and memorialisation through the lens of new media and digital arts.
+We wanted to identify the artistic and digital implementations of spatial history in present-day commemorative culture: To what extent can the redefinition of spaces through XR and MR experiences unlock new perceptions of history-telling?
 How do immersive historical exhibitions, open-world video games, XR, and social media challenge practices of commemoration?
 And how can artistic-digital approaches alter commemorative practices?

 This year's starting point